PhilippeChepy/platform/doc/Initial-Provisioning.md

     - Ansible: from the **root directory**, run `ansible-playbook -i artifacts/inventory.yml ansible-playbooks/vault-cluster-tls-agent.yaml`
 - Create the Kubernetes infrastructure:
     - Terraform: from the `terraform-kubernetes` sub-directory, run `terraform init` and `terraform apply`.
+- Provision required deployments:
+    - Terraform: from the `terraform-kubernetes-deployments-bootstrap` sub-directory, run `terraform init` and `terraform apply`.
+- Provision core deployments & ingress-related deployments:
+    - Terraform: from the `terraform-kubernetes-deployments-core` sub-directory, run `terraform init` and `terraform apply`.

+Optionnally, if you want to integrate the infrastructure with Cloudflare, you can also apply the `terraform-kubernetes-deployments-ingress-cloudflare` configuration.